2023

 Here you find further information and pictures of our rental bikes.

-Radweg-Reisen 27-gear unisex bike
+Radweg Reisen 27-gear unisex bike

 27-gear unisex bike, derailleur gears with freewheel

-27-gear men's bike, derailleur gears with freewheel
+27-gear men`s bike, derailleur gears with freewheel

 Radweg-Reisen 30-gear unisex bike

-30-gear unisex bike, derailleur gears with freewheel
+30-gear unisex bike, derailleur gears with freewheel, trapezoidal frame

 Radweg-Reisen 30-gear men's bike

-30-gear men's bike, derailleur gears with freewheel
+30-gear men's bike, derailleur gears with freewheel, diamond frame

 Radweg Reisen E-Bike